design-automation/mobius-parametric-modeller-dev-0-8/docs/assets/typedoc-json/docMD/material.md

 ## Set

 **Description:** Sets material by creating a polygon attribute called 'material' and setting the value.
-The value is a sitring, which is the name of the material.
+The value is a string, which is the name of the material.
 The properties of this material must be defined at the model level, using one of the material functions.